https://www.thewomens.org.au/patients-visitors/pec-week-23

 Signs of depression can include feeling:

-- wanting to harm yourself or others.
-Please seek immediate support or call '000'.
+• thoughts of hurting yourself or others.
+Please seek immediate support or call Triple zero (000).

 Talk honestly and openly about your feelings and symptoms with your midwife or doctor.
-They will help you find the best support options available to you.
+They’ll help you find the best support options available to you.

-If you need help dealing with your emotions or feelings, your health care provider can make a referral to our Women’s Mental Health Service.
+If you need help dealing with your emotions or feelings, your healthcare provider can refer you to our Women’s Mental Health Service.

-Partners may also be feeling a mixture of emotions.
-It is important to keep communicating with each other about what you are experiencing.
+Partners may also be feeling a range of emotions.
+It’s important to keep talking with each other about your feelings.
 This can help you both adjust to the changes happening in your lives.
-If you would like support, contact Beyond Blue or Relationships Australia.
+If you need support, contact Beyond Blue or Relationships Australia.

 Things to consider

-- Choose a trusted friend or family member to come to appointments and childbirth classes with you.
+• Ask a trusted friend or family member to go with you to appointments and childbirth classes.

-- Learn about the local community services that can help to support you and your baby.
+• Discover local community services that can help you and your baby.
 Talk to your local council and Maternal and Child Health Nurse for more information.

 - PANDA